mat3ra/actions/README.md

 name `action.yml`, hence the use of a directory structure to differentiate them.

+## Caveats

+Publish actions may interfere with the `Re-run Workflow` functionality in the Github UI. `JS` actions push a commit, which alters the state of the main branch.
+The worfklow however, caches the commit of the previous run!

 ### Usage

 These actions are not standalone, and are intended to be used in other workflows.